XertroV/aec-membership-test-simulator/README.md

 The code associated with this document produces statistical graphs (of the Probability Mass Function, specifically) based on 500,000 simulations of the AEC's method.

 For each simulation, the number of failures is recorded as the output.
 Subsequently, these results are normalized to give the probability of X failures for the given input parameters.
-These probabilities are then graphed, with the x-axis showing the number of failures, and the y-axis showing `P(x = X)` -- i.e., the probability of a membership test having a certain number of failures.
+These probabilities are then graphed, with the x-axis showing the number of failures, and the y-axis showing `P(x = X)` -- i.e., the probability of a membership test having a certain number of failures (membership denials).
-As the AEC has limits on the number of membership denials based on the reduced membership list, the bars in these PMFs are colored blue or orange to indicate a pass or a failure.
+As the AEC has limits on the acceptable number of membership denials based on the reduced membership list, the bars in these PMFs are colored blue or orange to indicate a pass or a failure.
 In cases where the party *does* meet legislative requirements, the blue bars (`P(success)`) should *always* sum to `> 0.9`.
 If `P(success) < 0.5`, the case is deemed a *farce* and marked as such.

 The simulation is initialized with a membership list -- a list of N members where each member has a `failure_rate` chance (e.g., 0.0909) of responding "No" (i.e., a membership denial).